chrisknepper/android-messages-desktop/README.md

 Once the packaging process finished, the `dist` directory will contain your distributable file.

 We use [electron-builder](https://github.com/electron-userland/electron-builder) to handle the packaging process.
 It has a lot of [customization options](https://www.electron.build/configuration/configuration), which you can declare under `"build"` key in `package.json`.

+# The icons
+We use [png2icons](https://www.npmjs.com/package/png2icons) to create Windows and Mac icons from the source PNG icon, which is located in [assets/android_messages_desktop_icon.png](assets/android_messages_desktop_icon.png).
+However, the Windows icon generated from this package seems to result in visual corruption on Windows 10, so I'm manually converting the PNG to a Windows icon with [icoconvert.com](http://icoconvert.com) for the time being.